cyberark/terraform-provider-conjur/README.md

 $ go build -o ~/.terraform.d/plugins/terraform-provider-conjur main.go
 ```
 ### Access from Terraform Registry
-If you wish to use the Terraform Provider Conjur from Terraform Registry
+To use the Conjur Terraform Provider from the Terraform Registry:

+I would at least change Terraform Provider Conjur to Conjur Terraform Provider to match the product name.

 In main.tf use registry.terraform.io/cyberark/conjur in source and replace version with the latest